yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 on the network, being forwarded by intermediate nodes if necessary in order to reach its destination.

-The payload (field 6) is encrypted **once** using session keys known only to the two endpoints of the session.

 The nonce (field 5) contains the one-time value required by `curve25519` to prevent secret key leakage and to add replay resistance to the payload.

+The payload (field 6) is encrypted **once** using the destination node's public `curve25519` keys with the above nonce.
+Once decrypted, the payload contains one of the below second-level protocol messages.

 | Field | Type     | Description                                | Length   | Encrypted |
 |:------|:---------|:-------------------------------------------|:---------|:----------|